TheCassos/hassio-bedrock-connect/README.md

 TL; DR; this apps allow you to connect to your own (or actually any) Minecraft Bedrock server on your PS4/PS5 and Xbox console.

-1. Install this addon
+# forked from patrikulus/hassio-bedrock-connect:main to resolve version issues with Bedrock Connect & replace Docker OpenJDK

+Alterations:
+1. BedrockConnect version is no longer fixed, replaced with "latest" (minimal intervention required from me, just rebuild docker addon from HAOS).
+2. OpenJDK (from Docker) replaced with OpenJDK by Eclipse Temurin: https://hub.docker.com/_/eclipse-temurin/
+3. OpenJDK (now by Eclipse-Temurin) version is no longer fixed, always latest (minimal intervention required from me, just rebuild docker addon from HAOS)

+## 26th Dec 2025 works :) Kids are happy ##

+1. Add to HAOS in Addons, Addons Store, repositories, url: https://github.com/TheCassos/hassio-bedrock-connect
+2. install addon: BedrockConnect Add-on
-2. Set your server list in addon config.
+3. Configure Addon - Set your server list in addon config.
 Please refer to the [documentation](https://github.com/Pugmatt/BedrockConnect?tab=readme-ov-file#defining-your-own-custom-servers) of BedrockConnect
 3. Start the addon
-4. Play Minecraft on your console :)
+4. Play Minecraft on your console on LAN :)

+Optional, for BedrockConnect while  Minecraft is on Online play:
+I use AdGuard Home (local DNS server) on my HA Green also, so I already have a local DNS server setup (192.168.130.254) on same host (HA Green) - my DHCP server informs all clients to use 192.168.130.254 for DNS already.
+Again, please refer to BedrockConnect [documentation](https://github.com/Pugmatt/BedrockConnect?tab=readme-ov-file#defining-your-own-custom-servers)

+1. add DNS Rewrites to AdGuard: geo.hivebedrock.network 192.168.130.254
+2.on console, go to Play, Servers and select The Hive this will load BedrockConnect, from HAOS, while Minecraft is Online

 Remember in order for this addon to work correctly, your HA instance and console must be both in the same VNET (if you have more complicated network setup,  but I assume this might be the case since you're using Home Assistant)

-# forked from patrikulus/hassio-bedrock-connect:main to resolve version issues with Bedrock Connect & replace Docker OpenJDK

-## currently testing ##

-Add to HAOS in Addons, Addons Store, repositories, url: https://github.com/TheCassos/hassio-bedrock-connect

-then install configure and install addon: BedrockConnect Add-on